 - Determining the advantages and disadvantages of the different types of media.

 - Using effective business writing skills to compose a news release.

-- Creating an effective radio announcement to persuade a public.
+- Creating an effective radio announcement to influence a public.

 - Using critical thinking skills to plan and to design a fund raising event.

-- Analyzing a crisis and developing a message which would increase the image of an organization of a person.
+- Analyzing a crisis and developing a message which would build the image of an organization of a person.